vbotka/ansible-collection-freebsd/docs/source/examples/320/example.rst

    :language: yaml
    :force:

-Playbook output - audit installed packages
+Playbook output - Audit installed packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are no installed packages with known vulnerabilities